vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 I am not opposed to something close to the terse syntax proposed by Bjarne - however I strongly believe that a migration path that starts with `auto<Concept>` and then moves towards just `Concept` when the inconsistencies between non-template and template functions are addressed would be a safer and better approach.
 Let developers be explicit if they want to: they might have very good reasons to do so.

-Thomas Koppe (TODO umlaut?)'s paper was also shut down for similar reasons - this saddened me as the document presented a very elegant, unambiguous, and flexible approach that worked well in every circumstance a concept name could be used.
+Thomas Köppe's paper was also shut down for similar reasons - this saddened me as the document presented a very elegant, unambiguous, and flexible approach that worked well in every circumstance a concept name could be used.
 Again, the audience simply did not appreciate the fact that `ForwardIterator typename T` had to be spelled instead of `ForwardIterator T`.
 I feel that sacrificing an elegant solution such as Thomas's only due to the concern that some people might be put off by writing `typename` and `auto` is a real shame, especially when those keywords could have been made optional in the future.

 After the other papers were presented and discussed, the audience had to vote.
 Further work on our proposal and Thomas's was discouraged, and the room generally agreed to move forward with Herb Sutter's proposed syntax, having "independent bindings" when the same concept name was being used multiple times, and having an explicit syntactical indication of what a concept is.
 I am generally happy with the outcome, as it pretty much addresses my concerns.
 Herb's proposed syntax roughly looks as follows: